rlgallegos/restaurant-companion/README.md

   - All Data is randomly seeded specifically to show functionality, so allergy / dietary information may be incorrect / illogical as a result (Vegan Ribeye, for example).
   - To pass test credit card validation via Stripe's API, per their documentation, the credit card entered must be 4242-4242-4242-4242.
+  - There is an additional path intentionally separated from the main app at path "/server".
+This path is intended to be used by servers who have access to it behind the scenes in the form of a QR Code.
+There, the server can input the code provided to the guest upon them submitting their order for translation.
+The server receives at this path, using this code, the translated version of the guests' order.

 ## Key Features